CharlesCarr/react-stock-chart/README.md

 I designed and built this mobile friendly, responsive stock chart web app with React.js, including React Hooks.
 I used Chakra UI to style components.
 For the chart itself I used the Recharts library and for the stock market data I used the Polygon.io API.

 #### Areas of Focus
-- Prior to building designing full app in Figma
+- Prior to building, designed full app in Figma
 - Using user input stock ticker to fetch price data with Polygon.io API
 - Client side input validation to ensure user input a valid stock ticker
 - Taking fetched API data and updating data shape to fit Recharts props to display with clean, animated UI